ml-tooling/ml-workspace/README.md

 SSH provides a powerful set of features that enables you to be more productive with your development tasks.
 You can easily setup a secure and passwordless SSH connection to a workspace by selecting `Open Tool -> SSH`.
 This will download a customized setup script and shows some additional instructions:

-> ℹ️ _The setup script only runs on Mac and Linux, Windows is currently not supported._
+> ℹ️ _The setup script only runs on Mac and Linux.
+Windows is currently not supported._

 Just run the setup script on the machine from where you want to setup a connection to the workspace and input a name for the connection (e.g. `my-workspace`).
 You might also get asked for some additional input during the process.
 Once the connection is successfully setup and tested, you can securely connect to the workspace by simply executing `ssh my-workspace`.